David Young started painting in oils during his late ‘teens and has gone on to become

 expression in art and the environment.
 The freedom for a young boy to roam the woods

-love of the land and it’s soil, seasons, traditions and wildlife.
+him an enduring love of the land and it’s soil, seasons, traditions and wildlife.

 Profileof Dartmoor artist David William Young